 Downtown's revitalization is led by Center City of Amarillo, Inc., which began in 1991.
 Center City is a nonprofit organization recognized as a Texas and National Main Street City as well as a Cultural District by the Texas Commission on the Arts.

 This page is managed jointly between the City of Amarillo and Center City Main Street.
 Building history, incentives and development requirements can be found here.
 The Amarillo real estate community prefers to be contacted directly for real estate availability.

-Downtown Amarillo in particular has undergone a major revitalization effort that started in the early 2000's.
+Downtown Amarillo has undergone a major revitalization effort that started in the early 2000's.
 In 2006, the Center City Tax Increment Reinvestment Zone #1 (TIRZ) was created as a financial tool to encourage redevelopment.
-With a Downtown Strategic Action Plan adopted in March 2008, goals and strategies were developed to attract major new investment and redevelopment to the area.
-These included developing new housing, hotels, office/commercial, retail, and entertainment venues.
+The Downtown Strategic Action Plan was first adopted in 2008 and updated in 2019.
+Revised goals include developing new housing, hotels, office/commercial, retail, and entertainment venues.

 Shortly after the strategic action plan was adopted, new Downtown Amarillo Urban Design Standards were also created that apply to the exterior of buildings being redeveloped along with the streetscape such as trees and lighting.

 Cumulatively since 2007, Center City reinvestments totaled $218,488,981 in private investment, $93,782,537 in public investment and $193,009,571 in public/private investment for a total of $505,581,089.
 Major catalyst projects include the City's public-private partnership Embassy Suites Hotel & Conference Center which opened in September 2017 along with a new parking garage and 25,000 square feet of available retail space, and the MPEV (Multi-Purpose Event Venue) which was completed in 2019 and is home to the Double AA minor league baseball team, the Sod Poodles, who brought home the league title in their inaugural season!